coghex/scene/README.md

 there is a tiny little tree floating at a 45 degree angle, it looks ridiculous.

+The textures need to be in the sam directory at compilation

 to compile, go into the directory and enter:
 >make

-this will output hw5, then:
+this will output hw7, then:
->./hw5
+>./hw7

-This Assignment took me 5-7 hours to complete
+This Assignment took me ~10 hours to complete